-With any asbestos abatement work there is always the risk of exposure to asbestos fibers.
-You should therefore always leave such tasks to the asbestos abatement professionals who are specially trained in the safe handling of asbestos.
+With any asbestos abatement work, there is always the risk of exposure to asbestos fibers.
+You should, therefore, always leave such tasks to specially trained asbestos abatement professionals.

-Taking the DIY route can sometimes create an asbestos hazard where it didn’t exist before, due to disturbing asbestos materials that otherwise would be left alone.
+Taking the DIY route can sometimes create an asbestos hazard that didn’t exist before due to disturbing asbestos materials that otherwise would be left alone.

-In order to assess the degree of damage and risk, the asbestos contractor might also need to take a sample – this sampling task can be a health hazard in itself, so do not attempt to collect asbestos samples on your own to prevent asbestos exposure!
+In order to assess the degree of damage and risk, the asbestos contractor might also need to take a sample.
+However, this sampling task can be a health hazard in itself, so do not attempt to collect asbestos samples on your own to prevent asbestos exposure!

-When you hire a professional asbestos contractor, they will also take care of asbestos containment, mitigating the damage done by isolating the contamination, as well as asbestos disposal according to U.S. asbestos regulations.
+When you hire a professional asbestos contractor, they will also take care of asbestos containment, mitigating the damage done by isolating the contamination and asbestos disposal according to U.S. asbestos regulations.